Skip to content

 A good line up this month - I'm always happy to see geographical and temporal spread in the selection!

-For the first time since I have been keeping track there is a popular history books on the history of Iraq which is great to see.
+For the first time since I have been keeping track there is a popular history book on the history of Iraq which is great to see.
 Also Big Hitter Richard J Evans has published a book on Nazi Germany.
 Alongside this we have two books on medieval manuscripts, a book on nobodies and mangos.

 I've highlighted a few more books below the covers that I hope to read soon.